Cotton Mather: Prelude: The Goodwin case

-In 1689, Mather published Memorable Providences detailing the supposed afflictions of several children in the Goodwin family in Boston.
-Mather had a prominent role in the witchcraft case against Catholic washerwoman Goody Glover, which ultimately resulted in her conviction and execution.
-Besides praying for the children, which also included fasting and meditation, he would also observe and record their activities.
-The children were subject to hysterical fits, which he detailed in Memorable Providences.
-In his book, Mather argued that since there are witches and devils, there are "immortal souls."
+The publication of Mather's Memorable Providences attracted attention on both sides of the Atlantic, including from the eminent English Puritan Richard Baxter.
+In his book, Mather argued that since there are witches and devils, there are "immortal souls".
 He also claimed that witches appear spectrally as themselves.
-He opposed any natural explanations for the fits; he believed that people who confessed to using witchcraft were sane; he warned against performing magic due to its connection with the devil.
+He opposed any natural explanations for the fits, believed that people who confessed to using witchcraft were sane, and warned against all magical practices due to their diabolical connections.